Variational Autoencoders

 - \(p(\bm{z}) = \mathcal{N}(\bm{z} \mid \bm{0}, \bm{I})\)

-- \(p(\bm{x} \mid \bm{z}) = \mathcal{N}(\bm{x} \mid \mu(\bm{z}), \Sigma(\bm{z}))\)
+- \(p(\bm{x} \mid \bm{z}, \bm{\theta}) = \mathcal{N}(\bm{x} \mid \mu(\bm{z}), \Sigma(\bm{z}))\)

 - Many times the covariance is fixed and assumed to be diagonal: \(\Sigma(\bm{z}) = \sigma^2 \bm{I}\) (\(\sigma\) can be learned, too)

-- The mean is given by a neural network: \(\mu(\bm{z}) = f(\bm{z}; \bm{\phi})\)
+- The mean is given by a neural network: \(\mu(\bm{z}) = f(\bm{z}; \bm{\theta})\)

-- The data probability \(p(\bm{x} \mid \bm{\phi})\) is found by marginalizing over the latent variable \(\bm{z}\) \[ p(\bm{x} \mid \bm{\phi}) = \int p(\bm{x} \mid \bm{z}, \bm{\phi}) p(\bm{z}) d\bm{z} = \int \mathcal{N}\left(\bm{x} \mid f(\bm{z}; \bm{\phi}), \sigma^2 \bm{I}\right) \mathcal{N}(\bm{z} \mid \bm{0}, \bm{I}) d\bm{z} \]
+- In this example, the data probability \(p(\bm{x} \mid \bm{\theta})\) is found by marginalizing over the latent variable \(\bm{z}\) \[ p(\bm{x} \mid \bm{\theta}) = \int p(\bm{x} \mid \bm{z}, \bm{\theta}) p(\bm{z}) d\bm{z} = \int \mathcal{N}\left(\bm{x} \mid f(\bm{z}; \bm{\theta}), \sigma^2 \bm{I}\right) \mathcal{N}(\bm{z} \mid \bm{0}, \bm{I}) d\bm{z} \]

 - This can be viewed as an infinite weighted sum (i.e., an infinite mixture)